Welcome to Rosen Class (Year 3)

 We have put together a suggested timetable for home learning in order to help you all at this difficult time.
 Research has shown that it is important to stay in a routine and separate ‘school’ from being at home so we hope this supports you in doing so.

-Each class has completed a grid with 12 different activities loosely linked to the different areas of the curriculum.
+Each class has completed a grid with different activities loosely linked to the different areas of the curriculum.
 It is expected that the children will spend time on these but that the length of time will vary depending on the task and the interests of the child.
 The project-based approach is meant to help the children become immersed in an activity and want to complete it without too much fuss!
-The activities will all remain until after the Easter Holidays when some will be updated whilst others will remain for the length of the school closure.
+After the Easter Holidays when some of the activities will be updated whilst others will remain for the length of the school closure.

-We are missing you!
-We've been thinking about you and have created a grid of activities with a suggested timetable for you.
+We are still missing you!
+We've been thinking about you and have created grids of activities with a suggested timetable for you.
 We have done this to help you stay in a routine and not get bored!
 It is also important so that your learning can carry on.

 Lastly, lots of your parents will be at home but they will be expected to work too so the more you interrupt them, the more cross they are going to get because it might mean that they have to work in their evenings instead.
-You can do the tasks we have set you, imagine how impressed they will be when they see what you have achieved on your own!
+You can do these tasks we have set you, imagine how impressed they will be when they see what you have achieved on your own!

 Good luck, keep learning, stay healthy and we look forward to seeing you all again soon